 - Lally P, Wardle J, Gardner B. Experiences of habit formation: a qualitative study.
 Psychol Health Med.
 2011;16(4):484–489.

 - Duhigg, Charles.
 The Power Of Habit: Why We Do What We Do In Life And Business.
 New York : Random House, 2012.

-- I hope that you enjoy the story of Target in Duhigg’s illuminating book as much as I did.
+- I hope that you enjoy the story of Target (the department store chain) in Duhigg’s illuminating book as much as I did.